michaeldmcqueen/resources.gmt.com-website/_woh_resources/4-program/daily-themes-2023.md

 ---
 ### ​​​**Theme: Equipped**

-Daily themes will be available early January 2025!
+Daily themes will be available early 2025!